 “Signs of…of what?
 Well, clearly, I’m not dead,” Kanna protested, a bit offended that Goda seemed to imply that she might have been carrying some disease.
 “As far as I know, there’s only one sign of that, and if I’m speaking to you, then we can rule it out.”

-Goda shook her head, something that Kanna had already started to resent.
-“No. They can tell you’re alive.
+“No, they can tell you’re alive.
 They just want to make sure you’re not carrying Death Flower in you.”

 “They’re looking for drugs?”

 “Oh yes.
 Death is extremely illegal in the Middleland.
-People try to smuggle it in anyway using various methods, but we can at least tell if someone has swallowed it recently by putting them through a cleanse.
+People try to smuggle it in using different methods, but we can at least tell if someone has swallowed it recently by putting them through a cleanse.
 Those under the influence can’t regulate their body temperature very well, and so they become ill from the cold water.”

 Kanna wrinkled her brow.
 “I would never eat Death Flower.
 What kind of person do you take me for, a Lowerland savage?”

 Goda laughed at this.
 “It’s more than just the savages who eat Flower.
-Otherwise, our government wouldn’t have bothered to make it illegal.”
+Otherwise, the government wouldn’t have bothered to make it illegal.”
 She had already begun to shuffle away towards the truck, so Kanna picked up her own pace to follow.

 “What do you mean?”